 »MORE: Read patient experiences with doxorubicin (Adriamycin) chemo

 Schedule for chemo infusion

-Once every three weeks and I had two different types of chemo.
+Once every three weeks, and I had two different types of chemo.
 One is four hours, and I just went in and went out of the hospital.
-And three weeks later, I would have a five-day stay.
+Three weeks later, I would have a five-day stay.

 Port surgery for chemo

 But you get used to it.
 Now it’s part of my body.
-I was afraid to show it before like when I went to the spa and to a pool, I was not ashamed of it, but it made me kind of different and I knew that, so I wanted to hide it, but now it’s not a problem.
-I have scars all over my body and it’s a part of me.
+I was afraid to show it before.
+When I went to the spa and to a pool, I was not ashamed of it, but it made me kind of different and I knew that, so I wanted to hide it.
+But now it’s not a problem.
+I have scars all over my body, and it’s a part of me.

 My three friends were there.
 It was nice to have them by my side when I was doing the chemo.